 1st change

-4.17.10 Delegated service discovery when NF service consumer and NF service producer are in different PLMNs
+4.17.10 Indirect Communication with possible delegated service discovery when NF service consumer and NF service producer are in different PLMNs

+This flow applies if NF service consumer and NF service producer are in different PLMNs and either indirect communication without delegated discovery” (Model C in Annex E of TS 23.501 [2]) or indirect communication with delegated discovery” (Model D in Annex E of TS 23.501 [2]) is used.

 Figure 4.17.10-1: Delegated NF service discovery when NF service consumer and NF service producer are in different PLMNs

+0. For indirect communication without delegated discovery (Model C in Annex E of TS 23.501 [2]), the NF-service consumer retrieves NF profiles as shown in Figure 4.17.5-1 and selects either an NF producer instance or an NF instance set.

+NOTE 1: In this flow it is assumed that the NF service producer is not updated to support the “indirect communication without delegated discovery with NF selection at target domain” feature and/or the “indirect communication with delegated discovery with NF selection at target domain” feature.

 1. The NF service consumer intends to communicate with an NF service producer.
 The NF service consumer sends the request to an SCP.
-The request includes at least the source PLMN ID and the target PLMN ID in the discovery and selection parameters necessary for the SCP to discover and select a NF service producer instance.
+The request includes at least the source PLMN ID and the target PLMN ID in the discovery (only for Model D in Annex E of TS 23.501 [2]) and selection parameters necessary for the SCP to discover and select a NF service producer instance.
 The discovery and selection parameters are included in the request by the NF service consumer in a way that the SCP does not need to parse the request body.
+For indirect indirect communication without delegated discovery (Model C in Annex E of TS 23.501 [2]), see also step 1 of Figure 4.17.11-1.

+If a NF instance was selected by the NF consumer in step 0, steps 2 to 4 are optional.

 2. The SCP recognises that the request is for a NF service producer in another PLMN.
-SCP interacts with NRF using the Nnrf_NFDiscovery service..
+SCP interacts with NRF using the Nnrf_NFDiscovery service.
+The SCP may include an indication of “support of indirect communication without delegated discovery with NF selection at target domain feature” (Model C in Annex E of TS 23.501 [2]) and/or an indication of “support of indirect communication with delegated discovery with NF selection at target domain feature” (Model D in Annex E of TS 23.501 [2]).

 3. NRF in PLMN-1 and NRF in PLMN 2 interact using the Nnrf_NFDiscovery service.
 See step 2 in clause 4.17.5.
+If the SCP provided an indication of “support of indirect communication with delegated discovery with NF selection at target domain feature” and/or of “support of indirect communication without delegated discovery with NF selection at target domain feature” in step 2 and the NRF in PLMN-1 supports those features, the NRF in PLMN-1 includes an indication of support of those features.